confluentinc/commercial-workshops/series-getting-started-with-cc/workshop-microservices/README.md

 Deleting the resources you created during this workshop will prevent you from incurring additional charges.

-1. The first item to delete is the ksqlDB application.
+1. The first item to delete is the Flink application.
 Select the Delete button under Actions and enter the Application Name to confirm the deletion.

 2. Delete the Cluster by going to the **Settings** tab and then selecting **Delete cluster**